 Everything should line up perfectly.

-The door handles should all line up.
+The door handles should all align.

 But for some crazy reason, Gladiator didn’t make that easy on us.